abhaydatta/AlbumView/README.md

 4. For Efficient scrolling of large number of data set , we can use DiffUtil for recyclerview and also Jetpack Paging for Pagination for loading large amount of data .
 5. We can make more resuable component , which can be used by our general component like in this app I have used Core classed for Activity and ViewModel So in same way we can write the core claases for our recycler view adapter.

-7. For Secuirty purpose , we can make API call more secure by applying